 The contractor was also punctual.
 It didn’t hurt that the two seemed to know each other.
 He proceeded to survey the site and do the drilling.
 He seemed very experienced.
 It was a good thing that Jun Wei was there, because he was able to get the guy to lay the pipe in a longer and more difficult, but nicer, way (shown further below).

 The gas pipe ran quite a distance, across the kitchen, into the service yard, and back into the kitchen.
 This was so that we could avoid having the pipe running down the side.
 We took away the tall unit and there would be nothing in the middle to conceal the pipe if it ran down vertically.
 But it definitely was a lot more work.

 The ending came quick

 He then checked for gas leaks.
 When there wasn’t any, he packed up and left as quickly as he came.
 He did everything within 30 mins.
 There was also no payment to be done.
-City Gas billed us directly via our utilities bill.
+City Gas billed us directly via our utilities bill, which is $120 excluding GST.
 In a nutshell, it was fuss free installation.